shic/react-material-ui-firebase/README.md

 The project is up and running after just 4 commands.

+### Use your own repository

+If you are going to use GitHub for your project it is recommended to use this repository as a template.
+Click “Use this template” next to “Clone or download” on the repository page on GitHub.
+This will prompt you to create a new repository using this project as a base.
+You still need to clone your repository to get the project files, replace `https://github.com/Phoqe/react-material-ui-firebase.git` with your own repository’s URL in the next step.

 ### Clone the repository

 The command `git clone` is a [Git](https://www.git-scm.com) command-line utility which is used to target an existing repository and create a clone, or copy of the target repository.
 The `<directory>` option is the name of a new directory to clone into, you can replace it with your project’s name.
 The “humanish” part of the source repository is used if no directory is explicitly given (`repo` for `/path/to/repo.git` and `foo` for `host.xz:foo/.git`).